Spoorthy-gunda/obesity_in_different_age_groups/README.md

 Conducted exploratory data analsis and answered the following questions
 1. Which age groups have higher percentage of adults who are obese/overweight?
 2. How is the physical activity and diet of different aged groups and does it correlate with the weight status.
+3. Differences of weight status, physical activity and diet between females and males.